-- NOTE: If the HP Recovery partition has been deleted, the f11 restore option will not function.
-You must recover your operating system and programs using the Windows 7 operating system DVD and the Driver Recovery disc (both purchased separately) if the Windows partition and the HP Recovery partition are not listed.
-For additional information, see Using a Windows 7 operating system DVD (purchased separately) on page 92. - 3.
-If the Windows partition and the HP Recovery partition are listed, restart the computer, and then press f8 before the Windows operating system loads. - 4.
-Select Startup Repair. - 5.
-Follow the on-screen instructions.

-NOTE: For additional information on recovering information using the Windows tools, perform a search for these topics in Help and Support.
+- NOTE: If the Windows partition is not listed, you must recover your operating system and programs using the Windows 7 operating system DVD and the Driver Recovery media.
+For additional information, see Using Windows 7 operating system media on page 101. - If the Windows partition is listed, restart the computer, and then press f8 before the Windows operating system loads. - Select Startup Repair. - Follow the on-screen instructions. - For additional information on recovering information using the Windows tools, select Start > Help and Support.

-Using f11 recovery tools
+Using f11 recovery tools (select models only)

-▲ CAUTION: Using f11 recovery tools completely erases hard drive contents and reformats the hard drive.
-All files you have created and any software installed on the computer are permanently removed.
+A CAUTION: Using f11 completely erases hard drive contents and reformats the hard drive.
+All files that you have created and any software that you have installed on the computer are permanently removed.
 The f11 recovery tool reinstalls the operating system and HP programs and drivers that were installed at the factory.
 Software not installed at the factory must be reinstalled.